 Celiac disease researchers have not delivered a cure to the millions of people battling celiac disease daily; they have only come up with a single approved treatment option: The gluten-free diet.

-I know this is disheartening to you (it’s disheartening to me), as being gluten-free is a constant struggle in a world filled with gluten.
-I wish there was more a celiac could to do treat and battle this disease, but alas there is not.
+I know this is disheartening to you as it is disheartening to me, as being gluten-free is a constant struggle in a world filled with gluten.